 Another real confession?
 I spooned it into my mouth, sans chips.
 I looked like a caveman.
 A barbaric scene, to say the least.

 This dip is smooth, yet coarse.
 Silky, yet chunky.
-And because I can’t get enough, I’m making it again for Cinco de Mayo!
+And because I can’t get enough, I’m making it again for Cinco de Mayo.
+Hope you will, too!

 - 1 cup light sour cream